 Bundt cakes can be stored in the refrigerator or at room temperature.
 I like to keep mine tightly wrapped in the fridge.
 Let it warm up a little on the counter before serving.

-Another pumpkin recipe I love is this baked pumpkin cheesecake.
-Enjoy making this pumpkin cheesecake and serving it to your friends and family this season.
+Other pumpkin recipes I love is this Baked Pumpkin Cheesecake, and this easy Pumpkin Layer Cake.
+Enjoy making this pumpkin bundt cake and serving it to your friends and family this season.
 Make sure to pin this recipe so everyone can enjoy it!

 For the cake: